See and do

 Guided Walks around Lostwithiel by the Lostwithiel Museum Association

-Each Wednesday at 2pm from March/April to September/October there is a Guided Walk which leaves the Community Centre and follows a route through the streets and lanes of this ancient town to trace its history from medieval times through the English civil war to the present day.
+Each Monday from 9th April 2018 until Monday 29th October 2018. there is a Guided Walk which leaves the Community Centre at 11am and follows a route through the streets and lanes of this ancient town to trace its history from medieval times through the English civil war to the present day.
 The walk lasts 1 1/2 hours and costs £3.50 per person (free for accompanied children).

 Many organisations enjoy a visit to explore the historic town and the walk can be arranged to suit the needs of groups so why not combine a visit with a wander around the interesting specialist shops and sample one of the many eateries.
 For details telephone 01208 873504.